-11 This novel exception effectively resulted in the implied repeal of the retroactivity provision in the enactment clause of HB 5148 as to people with mixed sentences.
-"Repeal by implication is not favored and the firmly established principal of law is, that where two statutes are in apparent conflict, it is the duty of the court, if it be reasonably possible, to give to them such a construction as will give force and effect to each."
+8 This novel exception effectively resulted in the implied repeal of the enactment clause of H.B.
+5148 as to people with mixed sentences.
+"Repeal by implication is not favored and the firmly established principal of law is, that where two statutes are in apparent conflict, it is the duty of the court, if it be reasonably possible, to give to them such a construction as will give force and effect to each".
 American Cyanamid Co. v.
-Commonwealth, 187 Va.
+Commonwealth of Virginia, 187 Va.
 831, 841 (1948).